The 2018 MLB Trade Deadline: What the SF Giants Will Do -- What they Should Do

 So, what should the San Francisco Giants do at the July non-waiver trade deadline?

-With the addition of another quality relief arm, San Francisco further improves their bullpen (currently a respectable 6th in the NL with a 3.83 ERA), and further shortens the number of starter innings needed the rest of the 2018 season.
+With the addition of another quality relief arm, San Francisco further improves their bullpen (currently an uninspiring 9th in the NL with a 3.89 ERA), and further shortens the number of starter innings needed the rest of the 2018 season.

 Trade their few minor league assets (OF Heliot Ramos, OF Steven Duggar) this July for Herrera and whoever else they can get.
 Then let’s see some of that big league success instead of the mediocre dreck we’ve experienced the past four years.